Rocky Mountain National Park Initiative

 The Rocky Mountain National Park (RMNP) Initiative was formed to study and recommend action on air quality issues facing the park.
 This website provides a clearinghouse for the initiative's information.

-Participants include our Air Pollution Control Division, U.S. Environmental Protection Agency (EPA) Region 8 Air Program, the Air Resources Division of the National Park Service and the U.S. Forest Service.
+Participants include our Air Pollution Control Division, U.S. Environmental Protection Agency (EPA) Region 8 Air Program, and the Air Resources Division of the National Park Service.

 - Stakeholder meeting presentation (Feb.
 12, 2014).